markus41/portfolio/docs/components.md

 * `real_estate_tools.py` – fetch MLS data and post listings.
 * `ecommerce_tool.py` – manage product catalogs and shopping carts.

 Tool classes can be registered as `FunctionTool` entries in a team JSON file so agents can call them during a conversation.
+The :func:`src.utils.retry.retry_tool` decorator can be applied to methods interacting with external services to automatically retry failures and optionally execute a fallback when all attempts fail.

 ## EventBus